rieszpeti/Quartz.NET.Example/README.md

 # Quartz.NET Example App

-This example app demonstrates the usage of JobFactory, JobListener, and other key components in Quartz.NET.
+This example app demonstrates the usage of JobFactory, JobListener, EF Core in Quartz.NET.

 ## Overview